plan-player-analytics/Plan/documentation/DataGathering.md

 # Gathering the Data & Datacache

 This article is an in depth explanation how the data Plan stores is gathered.
+Page Version: **3.6.0**

 [Stored Data & Data Format](/documentation/StoredData.md)

 ## Bukkit Player data
-Some information is taken from Bukkit's Player or OfflinePlayer objects:
+Some information is taken from Bukkit's Player or OfflinePlayer objects & Stored in the database:
 - UUID (Used for saving & processing)
 - Register Date
 - Is the player banned